gflarity/deno-hls-transcoder/Readme.md

 - Create dir automatically if doesn't exist?
   - Should do this, right now it fails silently if output dir doesn't exist
 - Option to enable / disable overwrite?
+- Invalid dimensions for renditions appear to fail silently